Marion Mack: Film career

 After appearing in several short films for Sennett, she left Keystone and signed on to make Mermaid Comedies for $100 a week.
 While at Mermaid, she appeared in various comedy shorts.
 She also worked at Universal where she had roles in several Westerns.
 She returned to Mermaid after a year.

 In 1923, she co-wrote and appeared in a semi-autobiographical film, Mary of the Movies.
-Around the time, she adopted the stage name "Marion Mack".
 Mary of the Movies was a box office success and Mack went on to leading roles in the action/crime-drama One of the Bravest (1925) and the drama Carnival Girl (1926).
 In 1926 she was cast in her best known role as Annabelle Lee, the estranged girlfriend of Buster Keaton's character, Johnnie Gray, in the American Civil War comedy film The General.
 The film was a moderate success but failed to make a profit because the budget was high.
 Mack appeared in her final film Alice in Movieland, in 1928.

 Mack gave up acting after appearing in Alice in Movieland because she found the strain of filming for such long periods to be too taxing (The General was shot over a six-month period in Oregon).
 After her retirement from acting, she began a career as a screenwriter and penned scripts for short films for Metro-Goldwyn-Mayer and Warner Bros.
 Mack's husband, producer Louis Lewyn, produced the films.
 One of the films she scripted was directed by Keaton, the 1938 short Streamlined Swing.